-Westcountry River Trust
+Westcountry

-A team of three, they carried out an electro survey, recording the number and type of fish present in a defined area of the river in an attempt to better understand its ecological health.
+A team of three, they carried out an electro survey, recording the number and type of fish present in a defined area of the river, in an attempt to better understand its ecological health.

-"We care for your Westcountry rivers, streams, brooks, estuaries and wetlands.
+"We care for your Westcountry rivers, streams, brooks, estuaries and wetlands

 Through science, evidence and experience, our charity preserves, protects and improves the region’s freshwater environments for all who depend on them.